 Soon after you file your Bankruptcy, the court will schedule a 341 Meeting, aka the “meeting of creditors.”
 It has to take place at least 21 days after you file, but no later than 40 days after you file for bankruptcy.
-You must attend or your bankruptcy case can be dismissed.
+You must attend this meeting during the assigned date and time or your bankruptcy case can be dismissed.

 Information about the Section 341 Meeting of Creditors

 The 341 meeting is held by conference call, with a toll free number and attendee pin provided by the Trustee.
 There will be several people on the phone, including the Trustee’s office, other debtors who have filed bankruptcy, other attorneys, and potentially parties in interest to your bankruptcy case such as creditors.
 However, creditors rarely show up – especially if they are a creditor familiar with the bankruptcy process.